ellisonbg/py4science/book/getting_started.rst

    In [240]: 1.0/2.0
    Out[240]: 0.5

-This wart, or feature depending on your worldview, was removed in Python 3.0, which introduced a new operator ``//`` for those who want integer division to return an integer, and defines the ``/`` division operator to always return a floating point number regardless of
+This wart -- or feature depending on your worldview -- was removed in Python 3.0, which introduced a new operator ``//`` for those who want integer division to return an integer, and defines the ``/`` division operator to always return a floating point number regardless of